M-Hamza-Rao/Digit-Recognition-Deep-Learning-Python/README.md

-# 🖥️ Digit Recognition using Python and Machine Learning
+# 🖥️ Handwritten Digit Recognition with TensorFlow

-This project implements a digit recognition system using Python.
-Leveraging machine learning algorithms, the model is trained to accurately identify handwritten digits from the popular MNIST dataset.
+This project implements a digit recognition system using deep learning with **TensorFlow**.
+The model is trained to accurately classify handwritten digits from the **MNIST dataset**.

 ## 📌 Features
-- Data preprocessing and normalization for optimized model performance.
+- Data loading and preprocessing using **TensorFlow Datasets**.
-- Model training using **Logistic Regression** and performance evaluation.
+- Neural network model built and trained with **TensorFlow's Keras API**.
+- Evaluation of model performance on unseen test data.
-- Visualization of prediction results and model accuracy metrics.
+- Visualization of prediction results and accuracy trends.

 ## 📊 Technologies Used
 - Python 3.x
 - Jupyter Notebook
+- TensorFlow
 - NumPy
-- Pandas
-- scikit-learn
 - Matplotlib

 ## 🚀 How to Run